pihnat/rpi-jAmaSeis/README.md

     sudo apt install default-jdk

     However if there's been a major update of Linux then java may also have been updated and the above process probably won't work.
 For example jAmaSeis_1_11_0_136.sh and jAmaSeis_1_11_1_184.sh were ok with java 1.8 running under Raspian Stretch but the next update jAmaSeis_1_11_3_125.sh now requires java 11 which isn't available for Raspian Stretch.
 It does come preinstalled with Raspian Buster so this time you would need to do a major Raspian re-install.
 In my case I copied the whole jamaseisData folder using file transfer in VNC to my laptop, installed Buster from scratch using Etcher, re-installed jAmaSeis and copied the jamaseisData folder back.
+Luckily this doesn't happen often.